davidguttman/authentic-server/README.md

 # AuthenticServer #

-This is the server component of Authentic.
+This is the server component of [authentic](https://github.com/davidguttman/authentic).
 This provides endpoints for signup, login, confirm, and password change.

 ## Example ##